savedra1/clipse/README.md

   <img src="./resources/examples/demo.gif?raw=true" width=50% alt="gif" />
 </p>

-# About
+# About 📋

 `clipse` is a dependency-less, configurable TUI-based clipboard manager built with Go.
 Though the app is optimised for a linux OS with a dedicated window manager, `clipse` can also be used on any Unix-based system.
 Simply install the package and bind the open command to get [your desired clipboard behavior](https://www.youtube.com/watch?v=ZE2F8Mj0_I0).
 Further instructions for setting this up can be found below.

 [Click here to see a video demo for clipse](https://www.youtube.com/watch?v=ZE2F8Mj0_I0)

 ## Why use *clipse*?

-### 1. Configurability
+### 1. Configurability 🧰

 Customizable TUI allows you to easily match your system's theme.
-The app is based on your terminal's theme by default but is customisable from a `.config/clipse/custom_theme.json` file that gets created when the program is ran for the first time.
+The app is based on your terminal's theme by default but is customisable from a `.config/clipse/custom_theme.json` file that gets created when the program is run for the first time.
 Some example themes (based on my terminal)...

 **Nord**

 <p align="left">
   <img src="./resources/examples/nord.png?raw=true" alt="Nord" />
 </p>

 **Dracula**

 <p align="left">
   <img src="./resources/examples/dracula.png?raw=true" alt="Dracula" />
 </p>

 **Gruvbox**

 <p align="left">
   <img src="./resources/examples/gruvbox.png?raw=true" alt="Gruvbox" />
 </p>

 An example `.config/clipse/custom_theme.json`:

 ```
 {

     "useCustomTheme": true,
     "DimmedDesc": "#4C566A",
     "DimmedTitle": "#4C566A",
     "FilteredMatch": "#A3BE8C",
     "NormalDesc": "#81A1C1",
     "NormalTitle": "#B48EAD",
     "SelectedDesc": "#A3BE8C",
     "SelectedTitle": "#A3BE8C",
     "SelectedBorder": "#88C0D0",
     "SelectedDescBorder": "#88C0D0",
     "TitleFore": "#D8DEE9",
     "Titleback": "#3B4252",
     "StatusMsg": "#8FBCBB"
 }

 ```